barryclark/jekyll-now/_posts/2020-03-14-Daily-stock-alerts.md

 I also don't feel like paying for a service to do this.
 Are there free services that would send me daily quote info for several stocks for free?
 Probably, but I thought it'd be fun to write it myself.

-In short, I used a Python wrapper around [Finnhub](https://finnhub.io/) to get daily quote info.
-I specified the stocks I'm interested in tracking and price limits for them.
-I made a gmail account to send relevant alerts to my personal gmail account.
-I set it up on a daily schedule by putting it in launchd on my laptop.
+So I automated the process:
+  - get daily quote info from [Finnhub](https://finnhub.io/)
+  - set limit prices on several stocks I'm interested in
+  - send me an email if any limits are exceeded
+  - automatically repeat every day by scheduling it to run daily with launchd

 Note: